happywangmakeit/awesome-visual-navigation/README.md

 # Awesome Visual Navigation [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-> A curated list of embodied vision resources.
+> A curated list of visual navigation resources.

-Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing and [awesome-vln](https://github.com/daqingliu/awesome-vln).
+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing and [awesome-enbodied-vision](https://github.com/ChanganVR/awesome-embodied-vision).

-By [Changan Chen](https://changan.io) (changan@cs.utexas.edu), Department of Computer Science at the University of Texas at Austin, with help from [Tushar Nagarajan](https://tushar-n.github.io/), [Santhosh Kumar Ramakrishnan](https://srama2512.github.io/) and [Yinfeng Yu](https://yyf17.github.io/).
 If you see papers missing from the list, please send me an email or a pull request (format see [below](#contributing)).

 ## Table of Content